KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/setup/chromebook-instructions.md

    {% hint style='danger' %}
 You will automatically get logged out of the terminal if you have a period of inactivity.
 You may have to retrace a few steps to get back to your worksheet location.
    {% endhint %}

+1. Create a "CodingAndCocktails" directory by typing `mkdir CodingAndCocktails` and pressing `Enter`.

+    {% hint style='working' %}
+The worksheet will call out OS specific steps.
+Follow the instructions for "Chromebooks" if called out.
+Otherwise there are no more separate instructions required for Chromebooks.
+   {% endhint %}